QwikDev/qwik-angular/packages/add-angular-to-qwik/README.md

 ## What is It?

-This is a simple utility package that allows runs an integration to add Angular to your existing Qwik application.
+This is a simple utility package that runs an integration to add Angular to your existing Qwik application.

 Run `npx add-angular-to-qwik@latest` to try it out!